The Digital Spreadsheet: Interface to Space-Time, and Beyond?

 Take for example, the power of the ratio.
 A ratio sets up relationships across time and space.
 It is a technique that “fixes” or freezes a relationship in order to construct a moment of reality.
 Ratios have analytic capacity and can identify high and low performing assets, track overall employee performance, and evaluate profitability.

-This type of analysis requires media strategies that analyse the components and formulas of spreadsheets as signifying or meaning-making processes.
-The spreadspread needs to be examined closely considering its interacting media interface and consider strongly the insights provided by a range of social and physical sciences on the other side of the interface.
-While Hoffman’s ocular-centric approach does not apply intimately to the spreadsheet, his insistance on a scientific approach is worthy of note and study.
+This type of analysis requires media strategies that scrutinize the components and formulas of spreadsheets as signifying or meaning-making processes.
+The spreadsheet needs to be examined closely considering its interacting media interface and consider strongly the insights provided by a range of social and physical sciences on the other side of the interface.
+While Hoffman’s ocular-centric approach does not apply intimately to the spreadsheet, his insistence on a scientific approach is worthy of note and study.

 Conclusion